 - Use the spatula to transfer the skillet contents, including the livers, the oil, and any tasty bits left on the bottom of the skillet, to the food processor.

 - Add the salt and pepper.
 Process briefly, about 30 seconds, stopping once to scrape the sides and bottom with a spatula.
-You don't want the chopped liver to be as smooth as a liver pate.
-It should have a bit more texture to it.
+You don't want the mixture to be as smooth as a liver pate.
+It should have a bit more texture.

-- Transfer the chopped liver to a serving dish.
-Cover and keep it in the fridge for at least two hours, allowing the flavors to meld.
-Don’t eat it when it's still warm!
+- Transfer the mixture to a serving dish.
+Cover and refrigerate it for at least two hours, allowing the flavors to meld.
+Don’t eat it while it's still warm!
 It won't be very good.
 It needs time to develop its deep flavor.
-Its flavor, as well as its texture, greatly improves after a rest in the fridge.
+Its flavor and texture greatly improve after a rest in the fridge.

 Notes